jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 #### with `then()` second argument

 This method accepts another callback as a second argument: this is the error-handling function.
 If a Promise-based asynchronous operation completes normally, it passes the result of the Promise to the first argument of `then()`, the main callback.
-But, if there is an error, the Promise passes the exception (usually an `Error` object) to the second function passed to `then()`, the error-handling function:
+But, if there is an error, the Promise passes the exception (usually an `Error` object) to the second argument passed to `then()`, the error-handling function:

 ```js
 fetch(someUrl)